canjs/canjs/guides/getting-started-tutorial/models.md

 We'll use a can.Model to provide data for our restaurant list.

-In the models folder, create a file called `site_models`.
+In the models folder, create a file called `site_models.js`.
 Add the following code:

 ```